Turns out your doctor’s stethoscope may not be the cleanest thing in the room.

 Researchers also analyzed 20 single-patient use disposable stethoscopes in patient rooms.

 As a control, they monitored 10 unused single-use disposable stethoscopes.

 Of the 40 stethoscopes that were used with patients, more than half confirmed the presence of Staphylococcus — and at high rates as well.

 Staphylococcus represented between 7 percent and 14 percent of all bacteria sequenced on the stethoscopes.

 Other commonly found bacteria included Pseudomonas and Acinetobacter.

 “This study underscores the importance of adhering to rigorous infection control procedures, including fully adhering to CDC-recommended decontamination procedures between patients, or using single-patient-use stethoscopes in each patient’s room,” said Dr. Ronald Collman, senior study author and professor of medicine, pulmonary, allergy, and critical care at the University of Pennsylvania Perelman School of Medicine, in a statement.

-The Centers for Disease Control and Prevention (CDC) provides guidelines and recommends stethoscopes be disinfected with a disinfectant registered with the Environmental Protection Agency (EPA) unless the item is visibly contaminated with blood.
+The Centers for Disease Control and Prevention (CDC) provides and recommends stethoscopes be disinfected with a disinfectant registered with the Environmental Protection Agency (EPA) unless the item is visibly contaminated with blood.